Information for Prospective Health Psychology Graduate Students at UCLA

-The following professors are accepting students for the 2021-2022 academic year: Julienne Bower, Annette Stanton, A. Janet Tomiyama, Jennifer Sumner, and Theodore Robles.
-Christine D. Schetter is available as a co-mentor.
+The following professors are accepting students for the 2022-2023 academic year: Julienne Bower, Jennifer Sumner, A. Janet Tomiyama, and Patrick Wilson.
+Chris Dunkel Schetter, Theodore Robles, and Annette Stanton are available as secondary mentors.

 The UCLA online Application for Graduate Admission needs to be completed in order to be considered for admission into the graduate program.
 The UCLA Application for Graduate Admission can be found here.

 Candidates applying for Fall 2022 admission must submit the following material through the online Application for Graduate Admission:

 - Three letters of recommendation (preferably from research psychologists).

 - Unofficial transcripts from all colleges/universities you have attended.